coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 The last option was to build a value-added platform as a service.
 We thought this was a promising direction because here we had a massive technical advantage.
-Firebase and Meteor had to built application-level realtime logic on top of MongoDB, which fundamentally limits the realtime querying capabilities and performance at scale.
+Firebase and Meteor had to build application-level realtime logic on top of MongoDB, which fundamentally limits the realtime querying capabilities and performance at scale.
 On the other hand, we controlled the stack all